Keeping an Eye on your IaC

 - Lambda consumes the the CI change event from the queue,

-- calculates the timeframe for the lookup of the corresponding events in the CLoudTrail - expected to be within 90 seconds.
+- Calculates the timeframe for the lookup of the corresponding events in the CLoudTrail - expected to be within 5 min.

 - Performs the CloudTrail lookup - we are interested in the user identity first and foremost.

-- Finally publishes message to the predefined SNS topic outlining who changed which IaC object and when.
+- Finally, lambda publishes the message to Slack outlining who changed which IaC object and when.